RFSoC-based front-end electronics for pulse detection: Prototype test

 \subsection{Frequency response}

 We conducted measurements to evaluate the response using 10\,mV (500\,mV) sine waves across various frequencies within the $h$-gain ($l$-gain) channels.
 Figure~\ref{fig:freq_response} provides a comparison between the measured frequency responses and the expected responses, with MA on the DSP module enabled (disabled).
 With MA, the designed cut-off frequency is set at 68~MHz.
 The measured and designed frequency responses exhibit no significant disparities.
 This result shows that the RF-ADC's frequency response maintains flatness within the range of 1 to 125~MHz, with a cut-off frequency controllable through the DSP module.
+We confirmed that the total frequency response is wider than the KamLAND2 requirements~(60\,MHz).